kangluyao/Prokaryotes-in-thermokarst-lakes/README.md

-# Prokaryotes in thermokarst lakes
+# Prokaryotes in thermokarst lakes\nThis repository contains R codes and data for microbial community analysis of the manuscript 'Patterns and drivers of prokaryotic communities in the water of thermokarst lakes across the Northern Hemisphere'